Tag: tech

 Waymo is an autonomous vehicle company founded by Google and owned by its parent company, Alphabet Inc.

-They’re lobbying politicians to deploy their vehicles across Ontario.
+They are lobbying politicians to deploy their vehicles across Ontario.

-This is a problem.
+We believe this is a problem.

 Sign our petition below!

-Check out our open letter below and sign our petition to Block Waymo!
+Check out our open letter below and sign our petition to

 ← Back